 Pull Up A Chair & Let's Chat!

-- Orzo cooks right in the sauce: This creates a naturally creamy texture while soaking up all that lemony, savory flavor without extra steps or draining.
+- Orzo cooks in the sauce: It turns creamy while soaking up all that lemony flavor.

-- Shrimp cook fast and stay tender: They’re added at the right moment so they stay juicy and never turn rubbery.
+- Shrimp cook quickly: Added at the right time, they stay tender and juicy.

-- Bright meets cozy: Lemon keeps the dish fresh and balanced while the creamy base makes it deeply comforting.
+- Bright meets cozy: Lemon keeps the creamy sauce balanced and fresh.

 What You'll Need & Why